-- 2.4 The rich and diverse Norfolk and Suffolk coast, offers a variety of opportunities, whether they benefit the environment, communities, and/or businesses. - 2.5 Large areas of the coast and inland coastal zone are covered by natural and historic environment designations.
+- 2.5 Large areas of the coast and inland coastal zone are covered by natural and historic environment designations.
 These designations seek to maintain areas, buildings and structures for the significant contribution they make in respect of natural beauty, heritage, geodiversity, special habitats, and biodiversity, some of which are of national and international importance. - 2.6 The historic, cultural, and natural qualities of the coast attract many visitors every year and are an essential part of the successful local and regional economy.
 Other essential elements of the economy include agriculture, major ports and smaller harbours that sustain our maritime activities (from local fishing to global trade) and the diverse and growing energy sector, as well as the infrastructure that knits everything together.
 These benefits taken together make for an attractive place for leisure and recreation, to do business, as well as to live.

-Cromer Pier with theatre, refreshments and lifeboat station in rough seas.
+Cromer Pier with theatre, shops and lifeboat station in rough seas

 - 2.7 Whilst erosion can cause risk to people and property, it is also an important natural coastal process.
-Without erosion, vital sediment would not enter the coastal system from the cliffs, needed to form beaches and other landforms which we value for multiple reasons, including recreation and natural coastal risk management.
-Sediment generally moves from north to south along the shore, although this can vary locally.
-Beaches are an important aspect of coastal risk management and a beach with high levels of materials is essential for many of the coastal management structures whilst also providing natural protection to cliffs.
+Without erosion, vital sediment would not enter the coastal system from the cliffs, needed to form beaches and other landforms which we value for multiple reasons, including recreation and natural coast protection.
+Sediment generally moves from north to south along the shoreline and near shore, although this can vary locally.
+Beaches are an important aspect of coastal protection and a beach with high levels of materials is essential for many of the coastal management structures whilst also providing natural protection to cliffs.
 Slowing the movement of sediment through the use of coastal structures or other interventions (e.g. beach replenishment) can help keep or restore beaches.
-However, coastal risk management structures can also deprive downdrift sections of the coast of sediment, which leads to increased wave impact on coastal structures and cliff erosion.
+However, coastal protection can also deprive downdrift sections of the coast of sediment, which leads to increased wave impact on coastal structures and cliff erosion.
 Not only do the coastal processes affect the benefits we take from the coast, but the ways in which we manage the coast also have a fundamental impact on coastal processes. - 2.8 It is clear that many of the benefits we enjoy along our coast are at risk from coastal change, and that the effective management of our coast and adaptation to the effects of coastal change are of fundamental importance to the continued sustainable enjoyment of our coast.

-How does climate change affect the coast?
+How is and will climate change affect the coast?